haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 to create a Haskell IDE, you can find many more details on the history and architecture in the [IDE 2020](https://mpickering.github.io/ide/index.html) community page.

 In this article we are going to cover the creation of an HLS plugin from scratch: a code lens to display explicit import lists.
-Along the way we will learn about HLS, its plugin model, and the relationship with ghcide and LSP.
+Along the way we will learn about HLS, its plugin model, and the relationship with [ghcide](https://github.com/haskell/haskell-language-server/tree/master/ghcide) and LSP.

 ## Introduction

 Writing plugins for HLS is a joy.
 Personally, I enjoy the ability to tap into the gigantic bag of goodies that is GHC, as well as the IDE integration thanks to LSP.

-In the last couple of months I have written various HLS (and ghcide) plugins for things like:
+In the last couple of months I have written various HLS plugins for things like:

 1. Suggest imports for variables not in scope,
 2. Remove redundant imports,
 2. Evaluate code in comments (a la doctest),
-3. Integrate the retrie refactoring library.
+3. Integrate the [retrie](https://github.com/facebookincubator/retrie) refactoring library.

-These plugins are small but meaningful steps towards a more polished IDE experience, and in writing them I didn't have to worry about performance, UI, distribution, or even think for the most part, since it's always another tool (usually GHC) doing all the heavy lifting.
+These plugins are small but meaningful steps towards a more polished IDE experience, and when writing them I didn't have to worry about performance, UI, distribution, or even think for the most part, since it's always another tool (usually GHC) doing all the heavy lifting.
 The plugins also make these tools much more accessible to all the users of HLS.

+## Plugins in the HLS codebase

+The `haskell-language-server` codebase includes several plugins (found in `./plugins`).
+Notable examples include:

+- The `ormolu`, `fourmolu`, `floskell` and `stylish-haskell` plugins
+- The `eval` plugin, a code lens provider to evaluate code in comments
+- The `retrie` plugin, a code actions provider to execute retrie commands

+I would recommend looking at the existing plugins for inspiration and reference.
+A few conventions shared by all plugins:

+- Plugins are located in the `./plugins` folder
+- Plugins implement their code under the `Ide.Plugin.*` namespace
+- Folders containing the plugin follow the `hls-pluginname-plugin` naming convention
+- Plugins are "linked" in `src/HlsPlugins.hs#idePlugins`, so new plugin descriptors must be added there:
+    ```haskell
+    -- src/HlsPlugins.hs

+    idePlugins = pluginDescToIdePlugins allPlugins
+      where
+        allPlugins =
+          [ GhcIde.descriptor "ghcide"
+          , Pragmas.descriptor "pragmas"
+          , Floskell.descriptor "floskell"
+          , Fourmolu.descriptor "fourmolu"
+          , Ormolu.descriptor "ormolu"
+          , StylishHaskell.descriptor "stylish-haskell"
+          , Retrie.descriptor "retrie"
+          , Eval.descriptor "eval"
+          , NewPlugin.descriptor "new-plugin" -- New plugin added here
+          ]
+    ```
+To add a new plugin, extend the list of `allPlugins` and rebuild.

-## The task
+## The goal of the plugin

 Here is a visual statement of what we want to accomplish: